 Categories

 Queen Mary Gardens adjoins the beach, as does the South West coast path.

-Dogs are not allowed on this beach between 10 am & 6 pm throughout 15th May to 30th September.
-Other local beaches are less restrictive.
+Although dogs are not allowed on this beach between 10 am & 6 pm throughout 15th May to 30th September, other local beaches are less restrictive.

+Categories